dlespiau/patchwork/docs/manual.rst

 Initial Submission
 ~~~~~~~~~~~~~~~~~~

-Patches are normally submitted with ``git send-email`` to a mailing
+Patches are normally submitted with :command:`git send-email` to a mailing
 list.
 For instance, if we branched from ``master``, have three patches to
 submit, we can use: